wsmind/lwprof/README.md

 ### PROFILE_DUMP(logger, js)
 When you're done collecting profiling information, call PROFILE_DUMP to export the results.
-The logger must be any thing (function or object) that can be called with the parenthesis operator with a const char * as argument. js is meant to output JSON, but this is WIP currently, so leave it to false ;)
+The logger must be anything (function or object) that can be called with the parenthesis operator with a const char * as argument. js is meant to output JSON, but this is WIP currently, so leave it to false ;)

 Examples
 --------

 For a simple example of file IO profiling, see [fileio.cpp](https://raw.github.com/wsmind/lwprof/master/test/fileio.cpp).

 [multithread.cpp](https://raw.github.com/wsmind/lwprof/master/test/multithread.cpp) exposes a more advanced usage, showing how to profile multiple worker threads.